-The reason our breath serves a perfect focus for meditation is that it applies with whatever our beliefs are, and is always with us and accessible in any context or activity.
-Also, since it is constantly arising and passing, it prevents us from getting stuck.
+The reason our breath serves a perfect focus for meditation is that it applies regardless of whatever our beliefs are, and is always with us, accessible in any context or activity.
+Also, since it is constantly arising and passing, our breath by nature prevents us from getting fixated.

 What happens when I meditate?

-We tune into and get anchored with the Source within and start to realize that others, including our neighbors and enemies, and the world around us, are not outside of us but actually facets of us.
+As we start to tune into the Source within, we start to realize that others, including our neighbors and enemies, and the world around us, are not outside of us but actually facets of us.

 Does meditation help us relax and concentrate?

-Meditation can likely help us relax, concentrate, and be more effective at living our life.
+Meditation can likely help us relax, concentrate, and be more effective at living our life in many ways.
 However, it’s crucial we understand that none of this is the true or final purpose of meditation.
 The purpose of meditation is squarely to connect with the Source within (i.e. our True Self) and realize others as us.

 Meditation will take us through a journey can be alternatively easy and difficult, painful and pleasant, integrative and traumatic.
 While the trajectory is decidedly towards attaining everlasting peace and perfect clarity of who we really are, one should not enter into meditation expecting this will happen within a certain timeframe.

 Depending on our stock of stuff to see through, we might take, and be ready to dedicate, our entire life.

 In addition to breath, we might fix our lips on a saying, our mind on a vision, our sensitivity on our sensations, or our contemplation on noble qualities.
 Healing sounds, a natural environment, supportive people, reading of scripture, and a positive attitude also helps.
 A journal can greatly aid our process as well.

 That said, each one of us will resonate with a different flavor of practice.
 There is no one-size-fits-all.